kaihendry/dabase.com/content/blog/Shop-front.md

 ## The product listed is more expensive than the vendor's page

-A vendor might have a Website nonetheless, or some account at Amazon, and prices are probably not going to aligned.
+A vendor might have a Website nonetheless, or some account at Amazon, or the same product listed on another "Shop Front" deployment, where prices are probably not going to aligned.

 Hopefully consumers can recognise and reward who put the effort in.